Éamonn an Chnoic

 "Éamonn an Chnoic" ("Ned of the Hill") is a popular Sean nos song in traditional Irish music.
 It is a slow, mournful ballad with a somber theme and no chorus.

-The song is attributed to Éamonn Ó Riain (Edmund O'Ryan) (d.c.1724), an early 18th century County Tipperary folk hero, composer of Irish bardic poetry, and rapparee; an outlawed member of the Gaelic nobility of Ireland who still held to the code of conduct of the traditional chiefs of the Irish clans.
+The song is attributed to Éamonn Ó Riain (Edmund O'Ryan) (d. c.
+1724), an early 18th-century County Tipperary folk hero, composer of Irish bardic poetry, and rapparee; an outlawed Jacobite from the Gaelic nobility of Ireland who still held to the code of conduct of the traditional chiefs of the Irish clans.
 Folk song researcher Donal O'Sullivan has written that Captain Edmund O'Ryan's, "gay chivalry, daring exploits, and 'moving accidents by flood and field' would indeed make fine material for a historical novel."